-Boyce Chartered Accountants and any entity owned or controlled by Boyce Chartered Accountants or within the Boyce Chartered Accountants Group (together “Boyce Chartered Accountants”) are committed to protecting your privacy and handling personal, sensitive and special categories of information in a transparent way.
+Boyce Chartered Accountants and any entity owned or controlled by Boyce Chartered Accountants or within the Boyce Chartered Accountants Group (together “Boyce Chartered Accountants”) are committed to protecting your privacy and handling personal, sensitive and special categories of information in an open and transparent way.

 - Collection of personal information